Rosuav/Gypsum/plugins/README.rst

 Certain elements in subw and conn are guaranteed, and designed to be read by plugins.
 Nothing is guaranteed for writing; however, poking around in the source code will show a number of interesting possibilities.
 Have fun. :)
-But you can safely _read_ the following:
+You can safely read the following:

 * subw->connection - identical to conn, if there is one (there might not be).